arvink-ai/spring-apps/readme.md

 # Spring Apps
 reference: Spring in Action
 ## chap 0
 1. mvnw and mvnw.cmd—These are Maven wrapper scripts.
 You can use these scripts to build your project, even if you don’t have Maven installed on your machine.
-2. Spring Boot starter dependencies are spe- cial in that they typically don’t have any library code themselves but instead transi- tively pull in other libraries. think of your dependencies in terms of what capabilities they provide, rather than their library names.
+2. Spring Boot starter dependencies are special in that they typically don’t have any library code themselves but instead transi- tively pull in other libraries. think of your dependencies in terms of what capabilities they provide, rather than their library names.
 3. You’re freed from the burden of worrying about library versions.